 (2) The CPD points earned to satisfy the CPD condition for a certificate year cannot include more than 5 CPD points earned by completing publishing activities.

 12. CPD points for an activity

-(1) Subject to subrules (2) and (3) the points earned by completing an approved CPD activity are as set out in the Table.
+(1) Subject to subrule (3) the points earned by completing an approved CPD activity are as set out in the Table.

 Table